vitessio/website/content/en/docs/user-guides/user-management.md

 In the static authentication JSON file, the `UserData` string is **not** the username;  the username is the string key for the list.
-The `UserData` string does **not** need to correspond to the username, and is used by the authorization mechanism (TODO link) when referring to a user.
+The `UserData` string does **not** need to correspond to the username, and is used by the [authorization mechanism](../authorization) when referring to a user.
 It is usually however simpler if you make the `UserData` string and the username the same.

 The `UserData` feature can be leveraged to create multiple users that are equivalent to the authorization layer (i.e. multiple users having the same